mehmedtukulic/TheMovieApp/README.md

    - KingFisher (Library used for async image downloading and caching, very useful when dealing with many calls, for example in collection views)

 I tried to use as few libraries as possible, since more libraries = more problems.
-If I had more time, I would implement async loading for the details fields on the movie and tvshow details fields and I would cover the app with the tests.
+If I had more time:
+I would implement async loading for the details fields on the movie and tvshow details fields I would cover the app with the tests.
+I would avoid some hardcoded strings